kiliman/remix-flat-routes/README.md

 ## 💡 React Router v7 Support

-React Router v7 uses a new routing config.
+React Router v7 uses a [new routing config](https://remix.run/docs/en/main/start/future-flags#v3_routeconfig).
 To ease migration from Remix, the team has published an adapter package that will convert existing Remix file-based routes to the new config format.

 To use your existing file-based routing, install the adapter and update `routes.ts` to wrap your adapter.

+You can also remove your previous route config from `vite.config.ts` if you had one there.

 ```bash
 npm install -D @react-router/remix-config-routes-adapter